Conservation Commission Members

 Sarah Morelli (2021)

-Maggie Lowry (volunteer)
+Maggie Lowry (Associate member)

 We had a successful year and pulled and composted 646 gallons of Variable Milfoil from the Ossipee River.
 We worked in five different sites and were able to remove most of the plants that we found.
 There are two more smaller sites that we will tackle next year and we will also continue to monitor the river for regrowth.
 In the future we should be able to keep the milfoil growth to a low level but will always have to pull new plants that will inevitably pop up here and there.